teticio/latency/README.md

 ## Latency

 The purpose of this repo is to compare the performance of various architectures for a simple web application with a backend that keeps track of the number of times it has been called.
+It should be fairly straightforward to adapt to your specific needs.

 Each architecture can be built by running
 ```